 As the majority of the Company's investments are listed, the Company is exposed to fluctuations in the equity market values of such investments.
-In addition, the value of the Company's investments may be impacted by sentiment towards specific countries, especially under the continuing impact of the COVID-19 pandemic on financial markets.
+In addition, the value of the Company's investments may be impacted by sentiment towards specific countries.